 Video clips: "We Wear the Mask" | "Sign"

-Join us for a special evening of poetry and song in The Poetry Center, featuring New York-based poet, musician, and Dark Room Collective co-founder Janice A. Lowe (text, voice, and piano) performing works from her debut book, Leaving Cle (Miami University Press, 2016), with Yohann Potico (bass) and Kevin Carnes (drums).
+A special evening of poetry and song in The Poetry Center, featuring New York-based poet, musician, and Dark Room Collective co-founder Janice A. Lowe (text, voice, and keyboard) performing works from her debut book, Leaving Cle: Poems of Nomadic Dispersal (Miami University Press, 2016), with Yohann Potico (bass) and Kevin Carnes (drums).

 Fred Moten writes: "Leaving Cle is a beautiful document of eccentric return.
 A collection of unforecast surprise, it keeps giving home away, disbursing and dispersing hard, pleasurable weather like a new kind of lake effect.
 Cleveland is Brooklyn is Chicago and elsewhere, everywhere in a set of absolute specificities, upSouth, back east, out and out.
 There's a black cosmology of 'difference without separation' of which Denise Ferreira da Silva, sociologist, speaks.
 Janice A. Lowe, poet, sings it so hard, makes her air such an irreducible element of the general air, that you couldn't get away from it if you tried, which is fine, because that's the last thing you'll want.
 Her sound, her time, is everything you do."